Free hard-copy braille books

 Books available for download in BRF (Braille Ready Format).

 Hard copy braille books.
-2022 series include:
+2023 books include:

 The Xavier Society for the Blind offers hundreds of texts on religious topics (Catholics) at no charge to patrons.
 You may become a patron by calling (212) 473-7800 to register for their services.
 The website notes: “All of our materials are provided at no cost, and there is no fee to sign up.
 We look forward to hearing from you!”